FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 ### getTotalTransactionCountAsync

-Asynchronously obtains the transaction statistics of the client corresponding to the group, including the number of transactions on the chain and the number of failed transactions on the chain.。
+Asynchronously obtains the transaction statistics of the client corresponding to the group, including the number of transactions on the chain and the number of failed transactions on the chain。

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- callback: callback after obtaining transaction information
+-callback: callback after getting transaction information

 **Return value**